Elisheva-H/IOT_W25_G02_Smart_Prosthesis/README.md

 - **lvgl** by kisvegabor - 8.3.3
 - **GFX Library for Arduino** by Moon On Our Nation - 1.2.9
 - **Touch_GT911** (Manually installed, see assetss)

+Project was complied using core driver **ESP32** by Espressif-2.0.17 and partition scheme "No OTA (2MB APP/2MB SPIFFS)" .

 ---